95902/ansistrano_documentation/docs/markdown-examples.md

 **Output**

 ::: info
-This is an info box.
+This is an info .
 :::

 ::: tip